March birthstone: Aquamarine

 Ancient mariners claimed aquamarine would calm waves, keep sailors safe at sea, and aid in catching fish.

-The Egyptians, Hebrews, and Greeks all admired aquamarine gemstones.
+The Egyptians, Hebrews, and Greeks all admired these gemstones.
 Beads were discovered with Egyptian mummies.
-Two thousand years ago, people in Greece engraved designs into aquamarine stones, turning them into intaglios.
+Two thousand years ago, people in Greece engraved designs into the stones, turning them into intaglios.
 Roman physicians also used the gem to treat overeating and bloating.

 The birthstone was also historically thought to bring happiness in marriage.